 Timbmet supply both FSC and non FSC Bangkirai decking.
 They initially told investigators that the latter comes from Indonesia.
-However, they later replied to a WWF letter saying that the timber is in fact sourced from the Philippines, via a UK Agency, who get the timber from a supplier in the Philippines.
-In turn, this supplier in the Philippines gets the timber from a plantation concession in Mati, on the island of Mindanao.
+However, they later replied to a WWF letter saying that the timber is in fact sourced from the Philippines, via a UK Agency, who get the timber from a supplier in the Philippines33.
+In turn, Timbmet claimed that this supplier in the Philippines gets the timber from a plantation concession in Mati, on the island of Mindanao.